Improved algebraic fibrings: Applications

-with $N \in \FP(\Q)$, a theorem of Fel'dman \cite[Theorem 2.4]{Feldman71} (see also \cite[Proposition 2.5]{Bieri76}) gives $\cd_\Q N = \cd_\Q H - \cd_\Q \Z = n - 1$.
+with $N \in \mathtt{FP}(\Q)$, a theorem of Fel'dman \cite[Theorem 2.4]{Feldman71} (see also \cite[Proposition 2.5]{Bieri76}) gives $\cd_\Q N = \cd_\Q H - \cd_\Q \Z = n - 1$.

 Since subgroups of amenable RFRS groups are amenable and RFRS, we can repeat the argument above with $N$ instead of $G$.
-Iterating this process as many times as necessary, we obtain a subnormal series
+Iterating this process, we obtain a subnormal series

 of $G$ such that $\cd_\Q G_j = j$ for each $j$ (note that $N = G_{n-1}$ here).
-But the only torsion-free group of cohomological dimension $0$ over $\Q$ is the trivial group, so we conclude that $G$ is polycyclic-by-finite. \end{proof}
+But the only torsion-free group of cohomological dimension $0$ over $\Q$ is the trivial group, so we conclude that $G$ is polycyclic-by-finite.

+Let $G' \leqslant G$ be a polycyclic group of finite index.
+We will show, by induction on the Hirsch length of $G'$, that $G'$ must be virtually Abelian.
+Indeed, by induction we may assume that $G' \cong \Z^m \rtimes_\psi \Z$.
+If $\psi$ is of finite order, then $G'$ is virtually Abelian.
+If $\psi$ is of infinite order, then the argument of \cite[Proposition 4.17]{BridsonHaefliger_thebook} shows that $\Z^m$ cannot be quasi-isometrically embedded in $G'$.
+However, \cref{prop:RFRStoQ}\ref{item:v_retracts} implies that all Abelian subgroups of a finitely generated RFRS group are undistorted, a contradiction. \qedhere \end{proof}

 \begin{rem} The assumption that $G$ be RFRS is necessary.
-For example, the Baumslag-Solitar group $\BS(1,n)$, with $n > 1$, is amenable and of finite type, but it is not polycyclic-by-finite. \end{rem}
+For example, the Baumslag--Solitar group $\BS(1,n)$, with $n > 1$, is locally indicable, solvable, and of finite type, but it is not virtually Abelian (nor is it polycyclic-by-finite).
+The assumption that $G$ be (virtually) of type $\FP(\Q)$ is also necessary; for example $\Z \wr \Z$ is RFRS and amenable, yet it is not virtually Abelian. \end{rem}

 Baer's conjecture states that if $G$ is a group with a Noetherian group ring $\Z G$, then $G$ is a polycyclic-by-finite group.
-The author is grateful to Sam Hughes for pointing out the following consequence of \cref{thm:amRFRSelemAm}; namely that we can confirm Baer's conjecture for virtually RFRS groups of type $\FP(\Q)$.
+The author is grateful to Sam Hughes for pointing out the following consequence of \cref{thm:amRFRSelemAm}, which resolves a special case of Baer's conjecture.

-\begin{cor} Let $G$ be a virtually RFRS group of type $\FP(\Q)$ such that $\Z G$ is Noetherian.
-Then $G$ is polycyclic-by-finite. \end{cor} \begin{proof} It is enough to prove the claim in the case that $G$ is RFRS.
-In this case, $\mathbb{Z} G$ embeds into the Linnell-skew field $\mathcal{D}(G)$, and therefore $\Z G$ is a domain.
+\begin{cor} Let $G$ be a virtually RFRS group of type $\mathtt{FP}(\Q)$.
+If $\Z G$ is Noetherian, then $G$ is virtually Abelian. \end{cor} \begin{proof} It is enough to prove the claim in the case that $G$ is RFRS.
+In this case, $\mathbb{Z} G$ embeds into the Linnell skew-field $\mathcal{D}(G)$, and therefore $\Z G$ is a domain.
 Since Noetherian domains are Ore domains \cite[p.~47]{McConnellRobsonNNR}, we have that $\Z G$ is an Ore domain.
 It then follows that $\Q G$ is an Ore domain, which implies that $G$ is amenable by Kielak's appendix to \cite{BartholdiKielakApp}.
 Then $G$ is polycyclic-by-finite by \cref{thm:amRFRSelemAm}. \end{proof}